sthau/NetworkLockdown/README.md

 # Replication code for "Interacting Regional Policies for Containing a Disease"
 With Arun G. Chandrasekhar, Paul Goldsmith-Pinkham, and Matthew O. Jackson.

+All code is meant to run in *Matlab 2019a*

 # Workflow:
 ## Individual Simulation: